dragonpanda1513/BOTES_SecOnion/readme.md

 ### Step 2: Prepare the Logstash Configuration
-The logstash configuration files assume the data is in `/usr/share/logstash/botes`; while the concifguration files will look for that location the data files will be located in `/nsm/logstash/`.
+The logstash configuration files assume the data is in `/usr/share/logstash/botes`; while the configuration files will look for that location the data files will be located in `/nsm/logstash/`.
 All logstash bind locations can be viewed in `/opt/so/saltstack/default/salt/logstash/init.sls`

 #### First sub-step is to edit each INPUT configuration file